Future of Work 2018

-This second annual Chatham House conference will examine the drivers transforming the world of work, and identify appropriate government and industry responses to increase productivity, exploring labour market dynamics, scrutinizing technology- led transformations and education policy, and mapping the rise of the independent worker.
-Sessions will explore questions including:
+The third annual Chatham House conference will examine the drivers transforming the world of work and evaluate potential policy and industry responses.
+Sessions will explore key questions including:

 The Chatham House Rule